Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Medical conditions: Citrobacter and Serratia infections, G6PD deficiency, sickle cell anemia, thalassemia, and transfusion reactions.

-Phorphyria due to presence of porphyrin pigments in the urine is a harmless cause.
+Porphyria, due to the presence of porphyrin pigments in the urine, is a harmless cause.

-Note: Red urine most commonly results from blood in the urine (hematuria) .
-In fact a single drop of blood can make urine appear red.
-Blood in urine can be caused due to lead or mercury poisoning, kidney or bladder stone, urinary tract infection, tumor in urinary tract, prostate problem or other conditions.
+Note: Red urine most commonly results from blood in the urine (hematuria).
+In fact, a single drop of blood can make urine appear red.
+Blood in the urine can be caused due to lead or mercury poisoning, kidney or bladder stone, urinary tract infection, tumor in the urinary tract, prostate problem or other conditions.
 Red urine should not be ignored and must be brought to a physician's notice immediately.

 Blue or Green Urine

-Asparagus and some medications can cause urine color appear green.
-Very few cases of blue urine have been reported but the causes of blue urine are same as those of green.
+Asparagus and some medications can cause urine color to appear green.
+Very few cases of blue urine have been reported, but the causes of blue urine are the same as those of green.

-Medications: Amitripyiline, Azuresin, Bromoform, Chlorophyll containing breath mints, Cimetidine, Clioquinol, Flupirtine, Flutamide, Guaiacol, Indomethacin, Iodochlorhydroxyquin, Magnesium salicylate, Methocarbamol, Mitoxantone, Phenergan, Phenylbutazone, Phenyl salicylate, Promethazine, iv Propofol, Resorcinol Tetrahydronaphthalene, Thymol, Tolonium, Triamterene, Zaleplon.
+Medications: Amitripyiline, Azuresin, Bromoform, Chlorophyll containing breath mints, Cimetidine, Clioquinol, Flupirtine, Flutamide, Guaiacol, Indomethacin, Iodochlorhydroxyquin, Magnesium salicylate, Methocarbamol, Mitoxantrone, Phenergan, Phenylbutazone, Phenyl salicylate, Promethazine, iv Propofol, Resorcinol Tetrahydronaphthalene, Thymol, Tolonium, Triamterene, Zaleplon.

-Medical conditions: Familial hypercalcemia, bacterial infection caused by Pseudomonas, Hartnup's disease.
+Medical conditions: Familial hypercalcemia, a bacterial infection caused by Pseudomonas, Hartnup's disease.

 Meds with methylene blue dye in them will make urine appear green.
 Methylene blue dye has weak antiseptic properties.
 It is used in many medicines to reduce symptoms of urinary bladder inflammation or irritation.
 Other dyes such as diagnex, evan, indigo, methylene blue, toluedine blue may also make urine green.

-Problem in the upper urinary tract may lead to tea colored or brown urine.
+Problems in the upper urinary tract may lead to tea-colored or brown urine.
 This may be because of myoglobin or hemoglobin.
-Kidney infection, malaria, and drugs that can destruct the red blood cells can make urine appear brown or cola colored.
+Kidney infection, malaria, and drugs that can destroy the red blood cells can make urine appear brown or cola-colored.